-Artificial intelligence (AI) technology known as transfer learning then enables life insurance companies to take that vast database and build their own models to address specific requirements – without having to know anything about AI.
+Artificial intelligence (AI) technology known as transfer learning then enables life insurance providers to take that vast database and build their own models to address specific requirements – without having to know anything about AI.

-Instead, the business people on the front lines, who know the processes best, use intuitive Indico tools to label maybe 200 documents, indicating which pieces of data they want to extract.
+Instead, the business people on the front lines, who know the processes best, use intuitive tools to label maybe 200 documents, indicating which pieces of data they want to extract.
 That’s enough to train an automation model to work with an accuracy rate of about 95%.

 Life insurance companies are highly regulated and subject to a constantly changing regulatory landscape.
 Yet failure to comply may mean fines as well as operational and reputational damage.
-Intelligent automation in life insurance can help companies stay in compliance by automating many routine tasks, dramatically reducing the possibility of human error that could put compliance at risk.
+Intelligent document processing for life insurance can help companies stay in compliance by automating many routine tasks, dramatically reducing the possibility of human error that could put compliance at risk.
 Automated processes also leave behind a log of all actions, which will prove valuable should the company be subject to an external audit.
 Automation can likewise help with generating regulatory reports and compliance checking processes.

 Life insurance policies can change over time, when policy holders move or request limit increases, for example.
-Intelligent process automation can automate many routine insurance policy management tasks, such as with models that pull change of address requests from emails and transcripts of voice calls – and kick off scripts that complete the request.
+Intelligent document processing can automate many routine insurance policy management tasks, such as with models that pull change of address requests from emails and transcripts of voice calls – and kick off scripts that complete the request.
 Intelligent models can also automate tasks such as processing of loss run reports, analyzing statement of value reports, and more.

 Automating life insurance processes frees up time for employees to focus on more rewarding and strategic work, increasing both employee satisfaction and company competitiveness.